Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective, high affinity 5-HT1A receptor antagonist (Ki = 0.6 nM in vitro).
+NAD 299 hydrochloride is a selective, high affinity 5-HT1A receptor antagonist (Ki = 0.6 nM in vitro).
 Enhances the action of selective 5-HT reuptake inhibitors and reverses citalopram-induced (Cat.
 No. 1427) inhibition of serotonergic cell firing.

 Sold for research purposes under agreement from AstraZeneca